We Champion the Church Disciple Leader

 Ben Baxley

-Vice-Chairperson, Associate Pastor, Adults, First Baptist Church, Hendersonville, TN
+Chairman, Associate Pastor, Adults, First Baptist Church, Hendersonville, TN

 Ben has served churches in Tennessee and North Carolina.
 Ben’s experience working with adults has helped FBC Hendersonville expand their groups ministry as they move forward post-COVID.
 Ben is a leader who loves to learn and share what he learns by investing in other leaders.